hwschuur/hwschuur.github.io/_posts/2023-05-08-aicapitalism.md

 > The doomsday scenario is […] AI-supercharged corporations destroying the environment and the working class in their pursuit of shareholder value.

-Intriguing question in a well-written piece from the New Yorker: Is there a way for AI to do something other than sharpen the knife blade of capitalism?
+Intriguing questions in a well-written piece from the New Yorker.
+Is there a way for AI to do something other than sharpen the knife blade of capitalism?